 Snow Tools

 Snow/Ice axes provide protection in steep, firm terrain.
-Ideally, an axe provides solid placements when swinging in more technical terrain or using as a walking cane.
+Ideally, an axe provides solid placements when swinging in more technical terrain or is used as a walking cane.
 In the event of a fall, they provide a method for self-arrest.
 Just like crampons, ice axes are made of both steel and aluminum.
 The shafts are aluminum, whereas the picks are steel or aluminum, or in some cases, titanium.
 Steel is more durable but heavier; aluminum is lighter but less secure when encountering rock or ice.
 Another consideration are the picks.
-More aggressive picks, like we see on the Blue Ice Akila, works better on ice, whereas a more curved pick, performs better in snow.
-The Camp Ice tool series provides both a featherweight aluminum version (Corsa) and a more robust steel version (Corsa Alpine).
-For those really counting the grams, the Hummingbird from Blue Ice is feather light at 200g.
+More aggressive picks, like we see on the Blue Ice Akila, work better on ice, whereas a more curved pick performs better in snow.
+The Camp Ice tool series provides a featherweight aluminum version (Corsa) and a more robust steel version (Corsa Alpine).
+For those really counting the grams, the Hummingbird from Blue Ice is feather-light at 200g.

 Ski Crampons

-Unlike boot crampons, ski crampons are only made out of aluminum and there are fewer variations.
-You should make sure that the ski crampons are compatible with your binding before buying.
-Use ski crampons when skinning up a steep slope that is too firm to maintain adequate purchase with your ski edges.
+Unlike boot crampons, ski crampons are made only of aluminum, with fewer variations.
+Before buying, you should ensure the ski crampons are compatible with your binding.
+Use ski crampons when skinning up a steep slope too firm to maintain adequate purchase with your ski edges.
 CCBC Head Barista Doug says it best: “Ski crampons can be likened to putting chains on a truck and settling into four-wheel drive low.
 That said, their application is minimal but crucial.”
 Well phrased, Doug.
-Make sure that your ski crampons are slightly wider than your ski's waist width, but not so wide that you risk breaking your binding from the subsequent torque of ski crampon to binding leverage.
+Ensure that your ski crampons are slightly wider than your ski's waist width but not so wide that you risk breaking your binding from the subsequent torque of the ski crampon to binding leverage.

 Other Ski Mountaineering Gear